-This is for good reason, of course, since food safety violations in controlled environments can result in foodborne illnesses and death (in the most severe cases).
+This is for good reason, since food safety violations in controlled environments can result in foodborne illnesses and death in the most severe cases.

-Another thing that could be just as troubling are the immediate consequences processors and distributors face if something like this were to happen at their facilities.
+Another thing that’s just as troubling are the immediate consequences processors and distributors face if something like this were to happen at their facilities.
 We’re talking: fines and penalties, media scrutiny, and even shutdowns.